Mercedes-Benz GLB Review & Prices

 The high driving position is definitely an advantage in town, plus rear visibility is good, as long as the headrests on the middle and back row of seats are pushed right down.

-Parking and attempting tricky manoeuvres is made more straightforward by the gear level that is mounted on a stalk behind the steering wheel.
+Parking and attempting tricky manoeuvres is made more straightforward by the gear lever that is mounted on a stalk behind the steering wheel.
 It’s a bit like activating the indicator, but instead it’s the simple task of moving between forwards and reverse.

 The ride in the GLB is comfortable as you might expect with the long wheelbase and decent suspension setup employed in the car, with most bumps covered without too much drama.
 Encouraging given the state of some UK roads at the moment.